DISTRELEC EMEA

 A B2B registration surface has to read as audit-ready.

 Research can pile up fast; trade UI is mostly editing: what you cut, how you stage fields, which words appear when the part number is real but the channel is glass.
-The discipline was anchoring loops in Hotjar (funnels, rage taps, form health), Useberry for flow checks, light AI for microcopy only where it shortened recovery—and humans holding the final string so nothing reads synthetic.
+The discipline was anchoring loops in Hotjar (funnels, rage taps, form health), Useberry for flow checks, and light AI for microcopy only where it shortened recovery — with humans holding the final call so nothing reads synthetic.
+Hotjar identified the root cause clearly: the country selector and email input were positioned too late in the form, and failed email validation was the primary abandonment trigger.

-Each pass narrowed to one voice—compact type, calm spacing, completion paths (email first, territory next, contracts, returns) with obvious orientation.
-Cohesion meant the same operational register from programme headline to invoice line, not repetition copy-pasted.
+Each pass narrowed to one voice — compact type, calm spacing, completion paths (email first, territory next, contracts, returns) with obvious orientation.
+Cohesion meant the same operational register from programme headline to invoice line, not copy-pasted repetition.

 REASSURANCE UX